Other Manuals

 Relief from a Criminal Conviction

-John Rubin, 2021
+John Rubin, 2023

 This guide, recipient of the Margaret Taylor Writing Award from the School of Government, explains in one place the principal mechanisms available in North Carolina for obtaining relief from a criminal conviction, including expunctions, certificates of relief, and petitions to terminate sex offender registration and resotre firearm rights.
-The guide includes changes made by the General Assembly through the end of its 2020 legislative session.

 Collateral Consequences Assessment Tool (C-CAT)

-Caitlin Little & John Rubin, 2020
+Caitlin Little & John Rubin, 2023

 This resource centralizes, in a searchable format, the collateral consequences imposed under North Carolina law for a criminal conviction and helps attorneys, other professionals, and affected individuals advise people more accurately and completely about the impact of a conviction.
 C-CAT includes links to additional resources, including a guide to relief from a conviction and resources on sex offender registration requirements.